chibiboba/JS-120/JS 129/Practice Problem Key.md

   while (obj !== null) { // loops until obj reaches the null prototype
     if (obj.hasOwnProperty(property)) {
       obj[property] = value;
-      break; // need this to prevent infinite looping }
+      break; // don't need this, loop ends with object is not null.
+    }

     obj = Object.getPrototypeOf(obj); // // if property is not "own property", then search next prototype.